E-commerce

 Returns management is a standard pillar of e-commerce

-In e-commerce, returns are not an anomaly.
+In online commerce, returns are not an anomaly.
 They are part of the model.
-Customers cannot always touch, try, or verify the product before purchase with the same level of certainty as in-store.
+The customer cannot always touch, try, or validate the product before purchase with the same level of certainty as in a store.
 Even with good product pages, some orders will therefore result in an exchange, a refund, or a return request.

 Why this topic is so sensitive

-Conversion: a clear return policy reassures customers before purchase.
+• Conversion : a clear return policy reassures before purchase.

-Satisfaction: customers strongly judge the brand in these sensitive moments.
+• Satisfaction : the customer judges the brand strongly in these sensitive moments.

-Continuous improvement: return reasons often reveal product, sizing, or content issues.
+• Continuous improvement : return reasons often reveal product, sizing, or content problems.

-Shopify also emphasizes, in its content on returns and exchanges and on how to manage returns and exchanges, the idea that a good return system is not only used to solve a problem.
+Shopify also emphasizes, in its content on the returns and exchanges and on how to handle returns and exchanges, the idea that a good return system is not only there to solve a problem.
 It is an integral part of the customer experience.

 The first building block is a clear return policy

 Most businesses start by defining a return policy.
-This is the contractual and operational foundation of the system.
-It states what can be returned, within what timeframe, in what condition, with any applicable fees, in what form reimbursement is provided, and through which procedure.
+It is the contractual and operational foundation of the system.
+It specifies what can be returned, within what timeframe, in what condition, with what possible fees, in what form of refund, and through which procedure.

 What a good policy should specify